Caseys General Stores Inc Investor Day Transcript

+Brian Joseph Johnson - Casey's General Stores - Inc. - SVP of IR & Business Development

-This presentation contains statements that may constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements include any statements relating to our possible or assumed future results of operations, business strategies, growth opportunities and performance improvements at our stores.
-There are a number of known and unknown risks, uncertainties and other factors that may cause our actual results to differ materially from any future results expressed or implied by those forward-looking statements.
+All right.
+Good morning.
+It's great to see some both familiar and new faces in the crowd.
+We got a busy day to day.
+As you know, I'm Brian Johnson, Senior Vice President, Investor Relations & Business Development.
+Before we begin, I'd like to remind you that this presentation contains statements that may constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including those related to expectations for future periods, possible or assumed future results of operations, financial conditions, liquidity and related sources or needs, business and/or integration strategies, plans and synergies, supply chain, growth opportunities and performance at our stores.

-Darren M. Rebelez - Casey's General Stores - Inc. - President, CEO & Director

-Good morning, everyone.
-Welcome to Casey's General Stores 2020 Investor Day.
-I'm Darren Rebelez, President and CEO of Casey's.
-It's been a little over 6 months since I took on the role of CEO here at Casey's.
-And I couldn't be more excited about what the future holds for this tremendous brand.

-The entire executive team has been hard at work over the last several months
+There are a number of known and unknown risks, uncertainties and other factors that may cause our actual results to differ materially from any results expressed or implied by these forward-looking statements including, but not limited to, the execution of our strategic

 Caseys General Stores Inc Investor Day Transcript